laurisvan/request-promise-lite/README.md

 ## Building

-The code has been writen in es2015 and transpiled in [Babel](https://babeljs.io/).
-The transpilation can be run with gulp:

-    > gulp build             # If you have gulp in your path
-    > npm run-script build   # Use gulp devDependency
     > gulp watch             # Trigger rebuild & test on file changes
     > gulp test              # Run mocha tests & several validators